jlaurenzo/Terminal-Based-Calculator/README.md

+# 🧠 Dev Note

-Hello! 👋
+Hey there! 👋

-This is my first personal project as a Computer Science student.
-While it may seem cliché, I chose to create a terminal-based calculator to apply what I’ve learned from my subjects — Computer Programming I and Introduction to Computing.
+This is my **first ever personal project** as a Computer Science student.
+I decided to build a **terminal-based calculator**, a simple yet a huge leap for me to put into practice what I’ve learned in *Computer Programming I* and *Introduction to Computing*.

-Beyond basic arithmetic and multiplicative operations, this calculator also integrates concepts from my math courses such as Number Theory, Linear Algebra, and MMW (Mathematics in the Modern World).
-Through this project, I aim to combine programming logic with mathematical problem-solving by implementing both fundamental and advanced algorithms.
+I also wanted to mix in some of the math concepts from my other courses like **Number Theory**, **Linear Algebra**, and **Mathematics in the Modern World**.
+This project is my way of connecting coding logic with real mathematical problem-solving.

+---

+## ⚙️ Current Features

+### Basic Operations
+- Addition
+- Subtraction
+- Multiplication
+- Division

+### Advanced Operation
+- Greatest Common Divisor (GCD) — implemented using the **Euclidean Algorithm**

+---

+## 🚧 Work in Progress
+- Generate sequence formulas
+- Implement check digit systems (ISBN, UPC, Bank Checks)
+- Validate check digits using **Luhn’s Algorithm**
+- Determine the day of the week using **Zeller’s Algorithm**

+---

+🗒️ *Still a work in progress, but I’m learning a lot while building this!*